How to Stop Topping the Golf Ball: 15 Easy Ways

 The fact that you lifted your head is actually a result of other processes earlier in your swing that caused your head to come up.

-Topping the ball comes from a chain reaction.
+Topping the golf ball comes from a chain reaction.

 First, the knees must remain flexed; then the torso must retain the spine angle;